zhangchi2025/MOF_synthesisability_prediction/README.md

 - `dataset_generation_and_featurization`: the generation of the ground-truth and query dataset, along with the featurization process.
 - `one_class_classification_models`: the training procedure of one-class classification models.
 To avoid repetition, this notebook shows only seven OCC models (IForest, kNN, OCSVM, LOF, CBLOF, LUNAR, and DeepSVDD) trained by their best-performing feature sets.
-- `models`: the source code for the DeepSVDD and the LUNAR model.
+- `model_architecture`: the source code for the DeepSVDD and the LUNAR model.
 - `best_poor_models`: the score and the positive fraction distributions for the best-perorming model (the DeepSVDD model trained by 205-dimensional metal features and 2048-dimensional linker features from ECFPs, with an MFD value of 0.59) and the poor model used for comparison (the IForest model trained by 6 elemental metal features and 1613-dimensional linker features from Mordred, with an MFD value of 0.08).
 The notebooks also show the creation of the positive validation dataset and model validation procedure.
 - `model_validation_and_analysis`:  1. the predictions of 14 true negative samples.
 2. the results of UMAP projection of the query dataset.